Strategy Breakdown11 min readLast reviewed

 Single-SKU stores.
 Performance Max needs catalogue depth to learn.
 At one or two SKUs, you are bidding against yourself in every Google auction.
 Meta does not care about catalogue depth.
 Run Meta until you have variants, then add Google.

 Fast learning loops.
 Meta lets you test 50 creative angles in two weeks.
-Google takes longer to give you that feedback because the channel is structured around bidding, not creative.
-If you are still figuring out which product to scale, Meta tests faster.
+Google takes longer to give you that feedback because the channel is built around bidding, not creative.
+If you are still figuring out which product to scale, Meta tests faster and cheaper.

-The honest version is that Meta is better for the creative-and-product phase of dropshipping and Google is better for the scaling phase.
-Most operators pick a channel based on which one they like, not based on where the store is in its lifecycle.
+The honest version: Meta is better for the creative-and-product phase of dropshipping.
+Google is better for the scaling phase.
+Most operators pick a channel based on what they like, not based on where the store is in its lifecycle.

 When you should run both